MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ## Install the Teams desktop app on VDI

 You can deploy the Teams desktop app for VDI using a per-machine installation or per-user installation using the MSI.
-Deciding on the approach depends on the setup along with desired functionality.
+Deciding on which approach to use depends on whether you use a persistent or non-persistent setup and the associated functionality needs of your organization.
-For dedicated persistent setups, either approach would work.
-However, for non-persistent setups, per-machine installation is required for Teams to function efficiently (refer to section on non-persistent requirements).
+For a dedicated persistent setup, either approach would work.
+However, for a non-persistent setup, per-machine installation is required for Teams to work efficiently.
+See the [Non-persistent setup](#non-persistent-setup) section.

 With per-machine installation, automatic updates is disabled.
 This means that to update the Teams app, you must uninstall the current version to update to a newer version.
 With per-user installation, automatic updates is enabled.
-For most VDI deployments, we recommend you deploy Teams using a per-machine installation.
+For most VDI deployments, we recommend you deploy Teams using per-machine installation.

+### Office 365 ProPlus considerations

+Consider the following when you deploy Teams with Office 365 ProPlus on VDI.

-## Office 365 ProPlus Considerations
+#### New deployments of Teams through Office 365 ProPlus

-Office 365 ProPlus deploys Teams per-user only.
-Therefore, to deploy Teams through Office 365 ProPlus, you must uninstall the current (per-machine or per-user) version, if previoulsly deployed, of Teams to update to a newer version.
+Before you deploy Teams through Office 365 ProPLus, you must first uninstall any pre-existing Teams apps if they were deployed using per-machine installation.

+Teams through Office 365 ProPlus is installed per-user.
+To learn more, see the [Install the Teams desktop app on VDI](#install-the-teams-desktop-app-on-vdi) section.

+#### Teams deployments through Office 365 ProPlus updates

+Teams is also being added to existing installations of Office 365 ProPlus.
+Since Office 365 ProPlus installs Teams per-user only, see XYZ and the [Install the Teams desktop app on VDI](#install-the-teams-desktop-app-on-vdi) section.

+#### Using Teams with per-machine installation and Office 365 ProPlus

+Office 365 ProPlus doesn't support per-machine installations of Teams.
+To use per-machine installation, you must exclude Teams from Office 365 ProPlus.
+See the [Deploy the Teams desktop app to the VM](#deploy-the-teams-desktop-app-to-the-vm) and [How to exclude Teams deployment through Office 365 ProPlus](#how-to-exclude-teams-deployment-through-office-365-proplus) sections.

-To keep Teams deployed per-machine, deploying Teams thrugh the Office 365 ProPlus should be excluded.
-To learn more about Teams and Office 365 ProPlus, see https://docs.microsoft.com/en-us/deployoffice/teams-install
+#### How to exclude Teams deployment through Office 365 ProPlus

+To learn more about Teams and Office 365 ProPlus, see [How to exclude Teams from new installations of Office 365 ProPlus](https://docs.microsoft.com/en-us/DeployOffice/teams-install#how-to-exclude-microsoft-teams-from-new-installations-of-office-365-proplus) and [Use Group Policy to control the installation of Teams](https://docs.microsoft.com/en-us/DeployOffice/teams-install#use-group-policy-to-control-the-installation-of-microsoft-teams).
-Updates of Teams with Office 365 ProPlus - you must uninstall the current version of Teams to update to a newer version.

-To learn more about Teams updates, see [Teams update process](teams-client-update.md).

 ### Deploy the Teams desktop app to the VM